Skip to main content

 • Being the medical and graduate school of choice

-We educate osteopathic physicians, scientists, allied health professionals and health care administrators.
-We offer graduate and professional degrees with more than 1,000 students enrolled in academic programs.
+We educate osteopathic physicians, athletic trainers, health care administrators, physician assistants and scientists.
+We offer graduate and professional degrees with more than 2,400 students enrolled in academic programs.

 Non-Discrimination Statement